eversonscherrer/dissector-polka/README.md

 # PolKA Wireshark Dissector
-Dissector for wireshark with lua to the Polinomial Key Protocol (PolKA)
+Dissector for wireshark with Lua programming language to the Polinomial Key-based Architecture for Source Routing (PolKA)

 ## How to Install PolKA Wireshark Dissector on Mac OS